IM-WALD-SEIN® Top Expert | Clinic Partner Program

 • How does implementation work?

-In four phases – needs and site assessment, Clinical Forest Therapy Path design and structure, team training and piloting, and integration including quality audit and (re)certification.
+In four phases – needs and site assessment, Clinical Forest Therapy Pathway design and structure, team training and piloting, and integration including quality audit and (re)certification.

 • How do Clinical Forest Therapy and the CFT Path support documentation and reimbursement?